-Cuteness doesn’t count, even cute kitties have been disastrous for me.
-Fortunately not all cats make me feel this way.
+Cuteness doesn’t count with cat allergies, even cute kitties have been disastrous for me.

-Fortunately, there are ways to minimize symptoms and reduce exposure to allergens.
+Fortunately, there are ways to manage exposure, minimize symptoms and reduce exposure to allergens.

-Here are some tips to explain how to control cat allergies.
+Here are some ideas to explain how you can control cat allergies.

-Reduce Your Exposure to Allergens – Air Filters
+Reduce Your Exposure To Cat Allergens – Use An Air Filter

 An air filter or air purifier can help by trapping allergens such as dust, pet dander, and pollen, which are commonly found in the air inside homes.

-By trapping these allergens and removing them from the air, an air filter can reduce the amount of allergens a person is exposed to, which in turn can help to alleviate allergic symptoms.
+By trapping cat allergens and removing them from the air, an air filter can reduce the amount of allergens a person is exposed to, which in turn can help to alleviate allergic symptoms.

 A HEPA filter in a vacuum cleaner works by using a fine mesh to trap very small particles, such as dust, pet dander, and pollen from carpets, furniture, and other surfaces.

-As the air flows through the filter, the particles in the air become trapped in the fibers of the filter and the allergen levels in the air are greatly reduced.
+As the air flows through the HEPA filter, the particles in the air become trapped in the fibers of the filter and the allergen levels in the air are greatly reduced.

-This means that even very small particles that would otherwise escape through the filter are captured, making the air that comes out of the filter cleaner and less allergenic.
+This means that even very small particles that would otherwise escape through the filter are captured.
+The air that comes out of the filter is cleaner and less allergenic.

 Dyson vacuum cleaners use HEPA filters.
 I have a Dyson and love it.
 It is Dyson V8 Animal.
 It has quite a few accessories, all of which I use.
 I could never go back to a corded vacuum cleaner.
 I’m not saying they don’t work but the convenience of a cordless is priceless.